aylabyuk/cats/README.md

 ### `yarn storybook`

-Run the storybook server at port 6006
+Run the storybook server

+Open [http://localhost:6006](http://localhost:6006) to view it in the browser.

 ## Learn More